 "Helga on the Couch" centered on child neglect and how bullies become bullies.
 The episode didn't explicitly touch on the subject outright, but given Helga's depressing story, it might as well be about that.

-Jem had one about a girl named Laura Halloway, who was brought to the Starlight House following the deaths of her parents in a car accident.
+One infamous one is their anti-drug episode.
+As the episode begins, a girl named Laura Halloway is brought to the Starlight House following the deaths of her parents in a car accident.
 Still reeling from the tragedy and feeling that no one really understands her, Laura meets another student named Bobby, who gives her drugs claiming that they'll make her feel good and help her play the guitar better.
 As a result, Laura hallucinates, nearly jumps from a high window believing she can fly, gets insomnia, keeps the whole house up with her horrible guitar playing, and generally acts like a jerk to everyone.
 Only after she gets caught stealing from Jerrica's purse and after she sees Bobby going after Ashley with the same lines he used on her, Laura goes to a support group meeting at Jerrica's suggestion and begins to recover.
 At the end of the episode Laura and Ashley help the police catch Bobby.